CaioOliveira793/rust_unit_of_work/readme.md

 ## Goal

-- Full generic way to access the database through the `UnitOfWork`, `TransactionUnit`, and repository traits.
+- Fully generic way to access the database through `DbUnit`, `TransactionUnit`, and repository traits.
 - Type safe way to create database transactions based on the trait methods, e.g. only possible to make a commit/roolback inside a transaction, invalidate the possibility of creating nested transactions.

 Example code: